swiftlang/swift/docs/HighLevelSILOptimizations.rst

   ``OpA,OpB`` must be preserved on any control flow path on which the sequence originally appears.

+An operation can only interfere-with or guard another if they may operate on the same Array.

 ============== =============== ==========================================
 semantic op    relation        semantic ops
 ============== =============== ==========================================